specializing in Evidence-based treatment for anxiety, Stress, and OCD.

 How do I get started if I want to work with you?
 Do you offer free consultations?

 See the “Request an Appointment” section below for details.
-I do not offer consultation calls, as they do not provide enough information for either the client or therapist to determine if it will be a good fit.
+While I I do offer consultation calls, they do not provide enough information for either the client or therapist to determine if it will be a good fit, but it is a good way to connect via phone if you have any questions.

 Prior to scheduling, you will complete a prescreener that I use to learn more about whether you are seeking treatment for things I have experience working in.
 Prior to meeting, you will fill out a more detailed set of questions about needs and history.
 These questionnaires help you get more time in our first sessions to get to know me and my approach, and determine if it is a good fit.